List of Southern Conference football champions: Champions by year

-Undefeated teams claiming championships: 1922–1932
+Undefeated teams claiming championships: 1922–1981

-The Southern Conference does not officially recognize championships claimed from the 1922–32 seasons, as there were upwards of 20 to 23 teams competing within the conference during this time.
-However, some championships are still cited and claimed by the individual schools.
+The Southern Conference competed in the FBS during the 1922–81 seasons.

-Champions: 1933–present
+Champions: 1982–present

 In 1978 Division I football was split into two classifications: the Football Bowl Subdivision (formerly I-A) and Football Championship Subdivision (formerly I-AA).
 The Southern Conference moved to the FCS in 1982 where its members compete for the NCAA Division I Football Championship.